wootguy/Glitch-Life/gsrand/Release/readme.txt

 -------------------------- Troubleshooting --------------------------

 The game keeps crashing!
 What can I do?
-   This is how dangerous each randomization option is (on a scale of 1-10):
+   This is how unstable each randomization option is (on a scale of 1-10):
        Texture = 0
-       Entity  = 3 ("Appearances only" mode is safer) Corrupt = 1
+       Entity  = 3
+	   Corrupt = 1
 	   Model   = 47 (chubby code - write it down)
 	   Sound   = 0